 Fat transfer breast augmentation uses liposuction to take fat from other areas of the body and inject it into the breasts.
 This option is great for women who are looking for a subtle increase in breast size and natural-looking results.
 And because fat transfer uses the patient’s own fat, there is no implant to exchange in 10 years.

-Women whose breasts have a nice shape and good skin tone can often benefit from fat transfer to the breasts.
-Those with sagging skin or those who want a significant increase in breast size are commonly not good candidates.
-A consultation with Dr. Perry can help to determine if this procedure is right for you.
+People with sagging skin or people who want a significant increase in breast size are commonly not good candidates.
+In those cases, Dr. Perry would recommend a breast lift or augmentation with breast implants.
+A consultation with Dr. Perry can help to determine if this cosmetic surgery procedure is right for you.